Ten Thousand Flowers

 Do you ever hand them out in person?

-I’ll sometimes pop up at art events and such and offer them to anyone interested.
+I’ll sometimes pop up at art events and such (mostly in the Atlanta area) and offer them to anyone interested.
 Keep an eye on my Twitter feed (@wonderbink) and on the hashtag #10KFlowers if you want to know where and when.

 Flowers Destroyed: 1